 Some people who rely on chemically formulated products might say that DIY carpet disinfectants aren’t of any use.
 Well, they are wrong.
 Natural products work in amazing ways.
 We shouldn’t underestimate their power.

 The most important feature of any cleaner, deodorizer, or disinfectant is its effectiveness.
-Keeping this in my mind, I have made a list of 4 of the most known, tried, and proven recipes of homemade carpet disinfectant.
+Keeping this in my mind, I have made a list of 4 of the most known, tested, and proven recipes for homemade carpet disinfectant.

 You may find some other ideas online too, but I would sincerely suggest that you try any of the following methods first.
-Then you can be the judge of its effectiveness.
-Clean carpets will be loved by your pets too
+Then you can judge its effectiveness.
+Clean carpets will be loved by your pets too.

 Type 1: Using vinegar